 Camogie Championships Roundup 2017

 Cork claimed the All-Ireland Senior Camogie title in Croke Park on September 10th.
-The Leesiders win was the climax to a record breaking season for the sport in Ireland which saw a jump in viewership and attendance figures throughout the campaign...
+The Leesiders' win was the climax to a record-breaking season for the sport in Ireland, which saw a jump in viewership and attendance figures throughout the campaign...

-The neutral fans were hoping for a replay of the 2016 edition of the Championship and their prayers were answered in the Semi Finals.
-The games saw strong performances from the seasoned and experienced Cork and Kilkenny sides that helped them overcome the efforts of two young and spirited sides in Galway and Dublin in the Semi Finals.
+In the quarter-finals of the Championship, Galway easily overcame Tipperary with the tribeswomen running riot on the points front.
+Dublin and Wexford played out a fine competitive game with the Dubliners putting away a Wexford side missing the recently retired Kate Kelly.
+The neutral fans were hoping for a replay of the 2016 edition of the Championship and their prayers were answered in the semi-finals.
+The games saw strong performances from the seasoned and experienced Cork and Kilkenny sides that helped them overcome the efforts of two young and spirited sides in Galway and Dublin.

-In the Final, Julia White became the toast of Leeside when her score six minutes into injury time broke Kilkenny hearts and captured the O'Duffy Cup.
+In the final, Julia White became the toast of Leeside when her score six minutes into injury time broke Kilkenny hearts and captured the O'Duffy Cup.
 Cork took the crown for a record 27th time to top the Roll of Honour.

 An average of 276,800 viewers tuned into the live coverage of both the intermediate and senior finals, an increase of 60,400 on 12 months ago.
 The viewership was an increase of 46,000 on the peak of 328,000 viewers who tuned in for last year's final, in which the Cats beat the Rebels 1-13 to 1-09.

-Add in the numbers who watched the Semi Finals and Quarter Finals, broadcast on RTÉ sport in August for the first time this year, and the overall number tuning into the sport will set a strong new high on anything seen before.
+Add in the numbers who watched the semi finals and quarter finals, broadcast on RTÉ sport in August for the first time this year, and the overall number tuning into the sport will set a strong new high on anything seen before.

-Liberty Insurance are proud sponsors of the Senior, Intermediate and Junior Camogie Championships and we wish to congratulate both the victors from this years Championships on their wins and indeed ALL the teams who played throughout the season.
-We look forward now to the Camogie All Stars in November.
+Liberty Insurance are proud sponsors of the Senior, Intermediate and Junior Camogie Championships and we wish to congratulate both the victors from this year's Championships on their wins and indeed ALL the teams who played throughout the season.
+We look forward now to the Camogie All-Stars in November.